Estadio Zorros del Desierto: Proposal

-A new stadium in Calama was first suggested in 2007, when architect, Andrés Valle, made a model of the project; it was well received by the authorities.
-This showed that the community and the private sector had interest in a new venue.
-In 2008, Cobreloa representative Gerardo Mella proposed the project to authorities of Calama.
+A new stadium in Calama was first suggested in 2007, when architect Andrés Valle made a model of the project; it was well received by the authorities.
+This showed that the community and the private sector were interested in a new venue.
+In 2008, Cobreloa representative Gerardo Mella proposed the project to the authorities of Calama.
 With the consultation of the company Alberto Saltori y Asociados, Cobreloa would dedicate CLP 35 to 40 million to this project.

-In 2009, Chilean, President Michelle Bachelet announced the inclusion of Calama in the third phase of the 'Estadios Bicentenario' projects.
+In 2009, on Chile, the President Michelle Bachelet announced the inclusion of Calama in the third phase of the 'Estadios Bicentenario' projects.
 Representative Marcos Espinoza had referred to the project financing with an amount of CLP 300 million, either for a renovation or a new structure.